Skip to content

 “Many businesses make the mistake of trying to be active on every social platform without understanding where their customers actually spend time,” explains Ciaran Connolly, founder of ProfileTree, a Belfast-based web design and digital marketing agency.
 “We have worked with over 1,000 clients since 2011, and the pattern is consistent: businesses that focus on two or three platforms where they can deliver genuine value outperform those spreading themselves across a dozen networks with sporadic posting.”

 Start with your audience, not the platform.
 If your customers are business owners and decision-makers, LinkedIn and YouTube should be your focus.
 If you sell consumer products, Instagram, TikTok, and Facebook are likely your highest-return channels.
 If you are targeting under-25s specifically, TikTok and Snapchat are where they spend the most time.
+This audience-first thinking is the starting point of any sound digital strategy, and it stops you from investing effort where your customers simply are not.

 Consider your resources honestly.
 Each platform requires different content types, posting frequencies, and engagement styles.
 A small business with one person handling marketing will get better results from two platforms done well than six platforms done poorly.
+When capacity is the limiting factor, digital marketing training often does more good than adding another channel, because it builds in-house skills to keep one or two platforms running properly.

 How many social media platforms are there in total?